theboyofdream/notepad_plus/CONTRIBUTING.md

 2. Ensure that your code follows the project's coding conventions and style guide.
 3. Make commits with clear and descriptive messages.
 Each commit should have a single logical purpose.
 4. Push your branch to your forked repository.
-5. Open a pull request (PR) from your branch to the original repository's `main` branch.
+5. Open a pull request (PR) from your branch to the original repository's `dev` branch.
 6. Provide a detailed description of your changes in the PR, including any related issues or feature requests.

 A project maintainer will review your PR, provide feedback if necessary, and merge it once it meets the project's standards.